eBorland/nlp-workshop/README.md

 - - - -

 ## Usage
-This project includes two mini modules to help processing and predicting texts
+This project includes two mini modules to help processing and predicting texts.

 ### Scraper
 This module (src/scraper.js) is an html scraper intented to be used with news in order to extract information about them.
-You can use it in the command line (cli) or import it in your project to call directly its methods.
+You can use it in the command line (cli) or import it in your project to directly call its methods.
-The information it extracts is the following:
+It extracts the following information:
 - Title (by default found as the \<h1\> tag)
 - Subtitle(s) (by default found as the \<h2\> tag(s))
 - Body or text (by default found as all \<p\> tags concatenated)